The Independent’s health and travel correspondents win top journalism awards

 In October, she revealed how struggling hospices fear demand for beds will grow as dying patients cannot afford to heat their homes.

-The Independent’s Simon Calder was also a winner, being awarded the Travel Journalism prize for his reporting as a “fantastic consumer champion who led the way on all the big travel stories over the last year”.
+Mr Calder was also a winner, being awarded the Travel Journalism prize for his reporting as a “fantastic consumer champion who led the way on all the big travel stories over the last year”.

 Mr Calder has kept passengers and holidaymakers updated on the details of disruption to services during the rail strikes, and regularly answers readers’ questions with great expertise on subjects ranging from cancellations and compensation to the best sights to see in far-flung parts of the world.